A bound on the primes of bad reduction for CM curves of genus 3: Introduction

 Now suppose that $K$ is a sextic CM field containing a primitive $4$th root of unity and consider invariants of hyperelliptic curves.
 Alternatively, let $K$ be a sextic CM field containing a primitive $3$rd root of unity and consider invariants of Picard curves.
+Let $j=u/\Delta^l$ and $j'=u'/\Delta^l$ be quotients of invariants of hyperelliptic (respectively Picard) curves, such that the numerators $u$ and $u'$ have weight 56l (respectively 12l).
+We define the class polynomials $H_{K,j}$ and $\widehat{H}_{K,j,j'}$ by